66

-My husband and I discovered audio books a little while ago, and now a road trip isn’t complete without a book on CD to entertain us while the kilometers pass under our tires.
-For our trip to my best friend’s wedding, he grabbed Orson Scott Card’s novel Ender’s Game.
-He’d heard that it was really good and had won several awards.
+We’re huge fans of road trips around here, but a road trip isn’t complete without a book on CD to entertain us while the kilometers pass under our tires.
+For one trip across Alberta to get to my best friend’s wedding, we grabbed Orson Scott Card’s novel Ender’s Game.
 I glanced at the cover and said, “Eleven hours?
 Good thing we’ve got a lot of driving this weekend!”

 We waited until my mom joined us to start the story (she was also invited to the wedding, so we carpooled).
 At first, she was dubious about Ender’s Game—she doesn’t read much sci-fi and found it weird.
-By the time we reached Waterton, we were a few CDs into the story.
-I knew Mom was enjoying the story when, as soon as we got into the Jeep, she said, “Turn on the book!”
+Several hours down the road, we were a few CDs into the story.
+I knew Mom was enjoying the story when, as soon as we got into the Jeep after a gas stop, she said, “Turn on the book!”

 It was good.
 In all eleven hours of reading, there wasn’t a sentence that wasn’t necessary.
 Card created interesting, unique characters and a strange yet believable world.
 Ender is a six-year-old boy taken to Battle School as earth’s last chance to have a commander able to take on the Buggers—aliens who have invaded earth twice and almost destroyed it.
 Yet all Ender wants is to go home to his sister, the one person who loves him.
 Through Battle School, he struggles with loneliness and exhaustion, fighting those who hate him for his brilliance and success, and wishing desperately for a friend.